 - Online banks

-These institutions tend to offer the best options for free checking accounts, but it is still important to be cautious.
-While the account and normal use may be free, there are a number of additional services provided by the bank that will still assess a fee.
-Customer service can help answer any questions, but the most important thing is for you to ask them.
+These institutions offer the best options for free checking accounts, but it is still important to be cautious.
+While the account and normal use may be free, several additional services are provided by the bank that will still assess a fee.
+Customer service can help answer any questions, but the most important thing is asking them.
 Before you do anything with your bank, ask about any potential fee.

 The New Wave of Online Banks

-Online banks don’t have the overhead of other banking institutions and as such, they are able to offer better terms.
+Online banks don’t have the overhead of other banking institutions, and as such, they can offer better terms.
 They frequently offer free checking and so much more.
-You can even get paid a higher interest rate on certain types of accounts, sometimes even checking accounts.
+You can even get paid a higher interest rate on certain accounts, sometimes even checking accounts.
 As the world moves more toward doing things solely on the internet, why wouldn’t banking move in that direction as well?
-If you’re looking for the most bang for your buck and you are open to the idea of an online bank, that may just be the best option for free checking and some other incentives.
+If you’re looking for the most bang for your buck and you are open to the idea of an online bank, that may be the best option for free checking and some other incentives.

 Know What You’re Getting

 New customers typically come through the door to get a checking account.
 Because small banks want to capture as much local business as possible, they will frequently offer a free checking option to bring in new customers.
-When a customer opens a free checking account, they become a customer and are more likely to use the bank for other services such as loans, certificates of deposit and other financial transactions.
-When you open free checking accounts, you need to understand that the bank will very often not pay you any interest on your money.
+When a customer opens a free checking account, they become a customer.
+They are more likely to use the bank for other services such as loans, certificates of deposit, and other financial transactions.
+When you open free checking accounts, you need to understand that the bank will often not pay you any interest in your money.
 If this is important to you, make sure you ask if it is an interest-bearing account when you make your application.
-Above all else though, make sure that you are reading the fine print and asking many questions about fees, including fees for falling below a minimum balance.
+Above all else, though, make sure that you read the fine print and ask many questions about fees, including fees for falling below a minimum balance.
 Understanding the fine print and doing your research can help you to find the best free checking options for your needs.